monang2482/image-prediction-with-deep-learning/README.md

 9. Run all the Cells one by one.
 10. Copy the model generated and save it with the version number in the `models` folder.

+we use 80% data for train model we use 10% data for validation we use 10% data for test our model

 ## Running the API

 ### Using FastAPI